History and Growth of OrganizationsThe Security and Sustainability Guide

 When this project was started in 2013, we assumed that the security and sustainability universe was perhaps limited to several hundred organizations.
 Not so.
-As of April 2017 we have now identified 1,716 organizations: large and small, scientific and activist, non-profit and for-profit, establishment and non-establishment.
+As of now we have now identified 2000+ organizations: large and small, scientific and activist, non-profit and for-profit, establishment and non-establishment.
 The end is not in sight, and probably never will be, in that these organizations are dynamic systems—often creating new programs, publications, and alliances—and new organizations are constantly being created, or discovered.
-Among the 1,063 organizations identified here that provide their date of founding, the median start-up date is 2001-2002, and the steep growth line indicates a steady rate of growth.
-(See Chart on following page, mapping growth from 1940 to 2016, based on organizations covered as of August 2016.)
+Among the organizations identified here that provide their date of founding, the median start-up date is 2001-2002, and the steep growth line indicates a steady rate of growth.

 We believe that the fundamental challenges facing humanity and its planet are generally understated and therefore underappreciated.
 And the new organizations that are rising to deal with these challenges, as well as older organizations expanding their programs, are similarly underappreciated.
 If journalists, scholars, analysts, policymakers, and business leaders can better appreciate the vast but fuzzy “meta-system” of security and sustainability organizations, we hope that they would take the existential challenges even more seriously, using the important and timely information that many of these organizations freely provide (see Part 1B).